 More evidence that exercise can have beneficial effects on cognitive performance

 A new study finds physical activity isn't just good for our bodies.
-It can also boost our moods and minds.
+It can also boost our moods.
 NPR's Allison Aubrey reports on what researchers found when they evaluated the link between daily exercise and memory.

 ALLISON AUBREY, BYLINE: There's no doubt that exercise is good for your heart, your muscles and your bones.
 Regular physical activity can also reduce the risk of cognitive decline.
 The latest study included men and women aged 50 up to 83 years old who agreed to wear fitness trackers and to complete a bunch of cognitive tests, including memory tests.
 Here is study author Mikaela Bloomberg, a senior research fellow at University College London.